 Anyone who is a long time fan of the comic knew that Tony Stark was going down.
 Stan Lee loves damaged heroes as much as he loves damaged villains.
 Spider-man has more personal and psychological issues than Batman for crying out loud.
 Plus, Spider-man does all that while trying to make a living.
 Bruce Wayne has wealth, power, influence, and connections.
 He's got his butler Alfred to watch his back and occasionally some boy or girl comes along who wants to be his Robin.
 Peter Parker has J. Jonah Jamison bitching him out.

 Tony Stark has always been a narcissistic, skirt chasing, alcohol and drug abusing drunk.
 He's also self-defeatist and self-destructive and the only time he can ever pull himself out of his self-pity is when someone attempts to best him.
 Then his narcissistic need to compete, not just to win but to preserve his ego, kicks in.
-That's who Tony Stark is and that is why Stan Lee and director Jon Favreau picked actor Robert Downey Jr. to play him (I'm sure there were other good reasons, fine actor and all that, but come on: Like Charlie Sheen playing the drunken, skirt chasing, lout Charlie on TV's Two and a Half Men, Downey is pretty much being himself as Tony).
+That's who Tony Stark is and that is why Stan Lee and director Jon Favreau picked actor Robert Downey Jr. to play him (Even though the studio didn't want him, though I'm sure there were other good reasons for getting Robert: fine actor and all that, but come on: Like Charlie Sheen playing the drunken, skirt chasing, lout Charlie on TV's Two and a Half Men, Downey is pretty much being himself as Tony).
 Tony Stark is an anti-hero.
 Sometimes in the comic books, he was even a villain.
 Stan never wanted his audience to necessarily like the character so much as like the universe that this character dwelt within.
 Before there was THE WATCHMEN and their myriad personal deficits, there was Peter Parker and Tony Stark.
 Batman's serious personal issues didn't surface until much later in the late 1980s with Frank Miller's comic book mini-series, THE DARK KNIGHT RETURNS.

 IRON MAN 2 picks up right where IRON MAN left off.
 Tony Stark (Robert Downey Jr.: IN DREAMS, GOTHIKA, IRON MAN, SHERLOCK HOLMES) announces at a press conference that he is in fact, Iron Man, and basks in the attention and glory.